 - Fresh coriander for garnish

 Quick Tip: Sauté onion and chili until soft.
 Add tomato and spices, cook 2 minutes.
 Add crumbled paneer, stir for 2–3 minutes.
 Garnish with coriander.
 Eat with roti or bread.
+That’s a healthy dinner that feels like a feast.
+Many dinner ideas from Indian cuisine are both healthy and exciting.

 Why I love it: Uses canned and frozen ingredients.
 Takes 8 minutes.
 Melty, satisfying, and packed with fiber + protein.
+These are the dinner ideas you turn to when energy is low.
+A healthy dinner doesn’t get easier than this.

 Ingredients (serves 2 – makes 4 small quesadillas):